 Why Staging Our Histories?
 This project was born out of a class that the three of us took in the last semester of our Master’s degree in Public History at Carleton University.
 While exploring the place of narrative and performance in the historian’s craft, we were pushed to create and share performances of our own.
 The results were truly spectacular.
 We were blown away by the power and emotive force of the histories that our class shared with one another.

 For me, Staging Our Histories is about opening up a space for people – academics, artists, and performers from all walks of life – to explore the emotive and physical processes of remembering, telling, and ‘doing’ history.
-But it is equally about sharing our histories in the diverse ways we have come to know them.
+It is equally about sharing our histories, though, in the diverse ways we have come to know them.